 - The shuttle company hired a driver who wasn’t qualified to drive a shuttle.

-- The shuttle company failed to train their driver.
+- The shuttle company failed to train its driver.

 - The shuttle overturned because it was holding too many passengers.